dnanexus/dx-streaming-upload/README.md

 We recommend that the token given is limited in scope to the upload project, and has no higher than **CONTRIBUTE** privileges.

 Example Script
 --------------
 The following is an example script that writes a flat file to the RUN directory once a RUN directory has been successfully streamed.

+Recall that the script will be triggered with a single command line parameter, where `$1` is the path to the local RUN directory  that has been successfully streamed to DNAnexus.

 ```
 #!/bin/bash